dinhhung2512/Archon/README.md

   - If this chain is for mining BHD via HPool or HDPool (directly), set this to your Account Key so that Archon can supply it when communicating with the pool. *Not used if `isHpool` and `isHdpool` are both false.*
 - `minerName`
   - Optional.
-  - Only used for mining via HDPool directly (Not with HDProxy)
-  - Set this to use a custom name for reporting your miner name to HDPool, it will be reported as `<MINER_NAME> via Archon v<VERSION>`
+  - Set this to use a custom name for reporting your miner name to your upstream pool, it will be reported as `<MINER_NAME> via Archon v<VERSION>`
+  - If not specified, the following will apply:
-  - If not specified, Archon will attempt to retrieve your device's hostname, and report your miner as `<HOSTNAME> via Archon v<VERSION>` if successful - where `<HOSTNAME>` is the name of your computer or device.
-If Archon cannot retrieve the hostname, your miner will be reported simply as `Archon v<VERSION>`
+    - If the chain is for HPool or HDPool, Archon will attempt to retrieve your device's hostname, and report your miner as `<HOSTNAME> via Archon v<VERSION>` if successful - where `<HOSTNAME>` is the name of your computer or device.
+If Archon cannot retrieve the hostname, your miner will be reported simply as `Archon v<VERSION>`.
-  - NOTE: Don't be alarmed if you see multiple miners in the HDPool interface after changing this setting - previously used miner names will no longer appear after a period of 24 hours with no use, although it might have an effect on your capacity/mortgage if you change it several times in a short period
+    - For other chains, Archon will automatically set the miner name as `<MINING SOFTWARE USER AGENT> via Archon v<VERSION>` to avoid potentially expose your identity to the public.
+  - *Note: The User-Agent header that Archon sends with submissions will **always** be `<MINING SOFTWARE USER AGENT> via Archon v<VERSION>`, you cannot customise that.
+This is only intended to give you a way to control the name that appears in the HDPool / HPool web interface, for monitoring purposes.*
 - `isBhd`
   - Optional.
 Default = false
   - Set to true if the chain is mining BHD/BTCHD/BitcoinHD.
 Not required if `isHpool` or `isHdpool` is set to `true`.